Given Missouri’s large size and location in the heart of the Midwest.

 17. Striped Lynx Spider

-Additionally, when it bites people, it injects only a small amount of poison which causes people’s skin to itch intensely.
-But they are not likely to need medical attention because they do not produce any serious symptoms like fever.
+Additionally, when it bites people, it injects only a small amount of poison, which causes the skin to itch intensely.
+However, they are not likely to need medical attention because they do not produce any serious symptoms like fever.

 18. Openfield Orbweaver

-This spider is mostly seen around wet meadows, swamps, streamsides, as well as on broad-leaved trees.
+This spider is mostly seen around wet meadows, swamps, streamsides, and on broad-leaved trees.
 And they are one of the types of spiders in Missouri.
 The male’s body size is a lot smaller than the female’s.

-Moreso, they have a silk sheet on their front legs, which is used to hide under leaves or rocks.
-Female adults are generally 3/8 inch long while males are 1/2 inch.
+Moreover, they have a silk sheet on their front legs, which is used to hide under leaves or rocks.
+Female adults are generally 3/8 inch long, while males are 1/2 inch.

 19. Sylvana Jumping Spider

-Many people are scared at the idea of sharing their homes with spiders; not all types are dangerous.
+Many people are scared of sharing their homes with spiders; not all types are dangerous.
 This is because there is a considerable amount of information about spider habits.

-Moreso, one type is the Sylvana Jumping Spider, and it’s also part of the types of spiders in Missouri.
+Moreover, one type is the Sylvana Jumping Spider, which is also one of the types of spiders in Missouri.
 There is not much information on this type, making it hard to identify it.

 However, one thing that helps people avoid it is that they live under plants around the edges of fields.
 They are often out at night, too!